I NEED TO BUY A CAR! WHAT SHOULD I DO?

 You also have to think about more exceptional costs such as taxes, technical control, registration fees when buying a new car.

-This overall monthly budget estimate should not put the brakes on your project, but should help guide you towards a choice of vehicle and a financing solution.
+This overall monthly budget estimate should not put the brakes on your project, but should guide you towards a choice of vehicle and a financing solution.

 NEW OR SECOND-HAND CAR?